-- \diamond a name which is placed in the garden growing in there open to public. - Name announced in the meeting along with the description. - Any printing matter (leaflet, form etc) distributed to the public. - ✤ Along with the herbarium specimen description can not be distributed. - Online publication through internet is accepted if done in PDF with ISSN, ISBN no.
+- A name which is placed in the garden growing in there open to public. - $\clubsuit$ Name announced in the meeting along with the description. - Any printing matter (leaflet, form etc) distributed to the public. - Along with the herbarium specimen description cannot be distributed.

-10.6 Valid Publication (Article-32-45)
+11.10 Valid Publication (Article - 32-45)